 - Persons who do not qualify under NAFTA may still be able to get a work permit with a job offer in Canada through other programs.
-Check out our web page on Canada work permits for more information.
+Click here for work permit options.

 - All of Canada’s provinces have their own immigration programs available to persons who intend to live in those provinces, and who have attributes that will further economic growth such as specialized job skills, or investment plans.

 - Persons who are married to Canadian citizens or Canadian permanent residents, or who have been in a committed common relationship for more than one year, can be sponsored to move to Canada.
 This is currently a very rapid process.

 We are experienced Canadian immigration lawyers located in the United States.
 If you are considering a move to Canada, send us an email describing your circumstances and why you are interested in moving to Canada.